-I just finished reading The Psychology of Money by Morgan Housel.
-I highly recommend it for a ton of reasons that I’ll write about at another time.
-This is about the epilogue of the book in which Housel describes the evolution of the American consumer.
+One of my favorite books is The Psychology of Money by Morgan Housel.
+I highly recommend it.
+This post is about the epilogue of the book in which Housel describes the evolution of the American consumer.

 It’s really fascinating and was something I had never really understood or thought about understanding.

 I’ll do a poor man’s job of summarizing what he writes about in his epilogue here.
 I know that this opened my eyes to a lot including my own habits as an American consumer.

 Maybe it will do that same for you…

 - A whole generation of Americans completely impacted by a total crash of the economic system.

 - The economy bounced back as many factories converted to war time suppliers and manufacturers.